 US government requests for information stored outside the United States

-The crux of the first part of the CLOUD Act is a requirement that US companies served with court orders under the SCA turn over data to the US government no matter where the data is stored – so long as it is within the US company’s ‘possession, custody or control’.
-Prior to enactment of the CLOUD Act, the Supreme Court had heard arguments on this very issue in February 2018 in United States v Microsoft, in which Microsoft, supported by other technology companies, argued that the then-existing text of the SCA did not cover requests for the contents of communications stored outside the United States.16 The CLOUD Act rendered moot the question presented in Microsoft: it leaves no doubt that the SCA applies to data stored overseas by companies subject to jurisdiction in the United States.
+The crux of the first part of the CLOUD Act is a requirement that US companies served with court orders under the SCA turn over data to the US government no matter where the data are stored – so long as it is within the US company’s ‘possession, custody or control’.
+As noted above, the CLOUD Act rendered moot the question presented in Microsoft: it leaves no doubt that the SCA applies to data stored overseas by companies subject to jurisdiction in the United States.